keyboardio/Kaleidoscope/README.md

 a no-op, and is deprecated.
 The `Kaleidoscope/HostOS-select.h` header is similarly obsolete.
 Both of these produce deprecation messages now, and will be removed by 2019-01-14.

+Furthermore, `HostOS` now depends on `Kaleidoscope-EEPROM-Settings`, that plugin should be initialized first.